dibyendumajumdar/C/docs/ctour.md

 ## Code Generation

-The  grand  plan  for code-generation is independent of any particular machine; it depends largely on a set  of  ta- bles.
-But this fact does not necessarily make it very easy to modify the compiler to produce code for  other  machines, both  because  there  is  a  good  deal of machine-dependent structure in the tables, and because in any event  such  ta- bles are non-trivial to prepare.
+The  grand  plan  for code-generation is independent of any particular machine; it depends largely on a set  of
+tables.
+But this fact does not necessarily make it very easy to modify the compiler to produce code for  other  machines, both  because  there  is  a  good  deal of machine-dependent structure in the tables, and because in any event  such
+tables are non-trivial to prepare.

-The  arguments to the basic code generation routine `rcexpr` are a pointer to a tree representing an expression, the name  of a code-generation table, and the number of a regis- ter in which the value of the expression should  be  placed.
+The  arguments to the basic code generation routine `rcexpr` are a pointer to a tree representing an expression, the name  of a code-generation table, and the number of a register in which the value of the expression should  be  placed.
-`rcexpr` returns the number of the register in which the value actually ended up; its caller may need to produce a `mov`  in- struction  if the value really needs to be in the given reg- ister.
+`rcexpr` returns the number of the register in which the value actually ended up; its caller may need to produce a `mov`
+instruction  if the value really needs to be in the given register.
 There are four code generation tables.

 `Regtab` is the basic one, which actually  does  the  job described above: namely, compile code which places the value